paradigma-cl/unbreakableID/README.md

 Decoupling the security of name registration and name ownership from the availability of data associated with names by separating the control and data planes.
 The control plane defines the protocol for registering human-readable names, creating (name, hash) bindings, and creating bindings to owning cryptographic keypairs

-##### 2.2.5 Architecture for a Naming System on Blockchain
+##### 2.2.5 Storing Naming Data Associated to the Blockchain

+While on-chain storage solutions like IPFS and Arweave are designed for immutable, censorship-resistant permanent storage, they cannot be deemed as providing user control of the data since the user cannot modify or remove the data once it has been deployed.

+Apps built with the Stacks blockchain can store off-chain data using a storage system called Gaia.
+[20]

+Gaia is a unique approach to decentralized storage that focuses primarily on user-ownership of data, rather than immutable on-chain storage.
+The emphasis here is on user control.

+Gaia solves a different problem of allowing users to be in control of where their data is stored while connecting the access of that data to their on-chain Stacks identity.

+Whereas public transactional metadata is best stored on the Stacks blockchain, user application data can often be stored more efficiently and privately in Gaia storage.

+Storing data off of the blockchain ensures that these applications (decentralized) can provide users with high performance and high availability for data reads and writes without introducing central trust parties.

+###### 2.2.5.1 Stacks Architecture is Based on the Identity

+The Stacks blockchain addresses performance problems using a layered approach.
+The base layer consists of the Stacks blockchain and the Blockchain Naming System (BNS).
+The blockchain governs ownership of identities in the Stacks network.
+Identities can be names such as domain names, usernames, or application names.
+[20]

+When an identity is created, its creation is recorded in the Stacks blockchain.
+Identities make up the primary data stored into the Stacks blockchain.
+These identities correspond to routing data in the OSI stack.
+The routing data is stored in the Atlas Peer Network, the second layer.
+Every core node that joins the Stacks Network is able to obtain an entire copy of this routing data.
+Stacks uses the routing data to associate identities (domain names, user names, and application names) with a particular storage location in the final layer, the Gaia Storage System.

+A Gaia Storage System consists of a hub service and storage resource on a cloud software provider.
+The storage provider can be any commercial provider such as Azure, DigitalOcean, Amazon EC2, and so forth.
+Typically the compute resource and the storage resource reside same cloud vendor, though this is not a requirement.
+Gaia currently has driver support for S3, Azure Blob Storage, Google Cloud Platform and local disk, but the driver model allows for other backend support as well.

+Gaia stores data as a simple key-value store.
+When an identity is created, a corresponding data store is associated with that identity on Gaia.
+When a user logs into a dApp, the authentication process gives the application the URL of a Gaia hub, which then writes to storage on behalf of that user.

+The Stacks blockchain stores only identity data.
+Data created by the actions of an identity is stored in a Gaia Storage System.
+Each user has profile data.
+When a user interacts with a decentralized dApp that application stores application data on behalf of the user.
+Because Gaia stores user and application data off the blockchain, a Stacks DApp is typically more performant than DApps created on other blockchains.

+##### 2.2.6 Decentralized Applications (Dapp's)

-Decentralized Applications (Dapp’s) also called Web3 Apps is the New App that integrates these main functions, authentication, transaction signing, and data storage.
+Decentralized Applications (Dapp’s) also called Web3 Apps or Stacks applications is the New App that integrates these main functions, authentication, transaction signing, and data storage.
 All users can run their applications under their own private decentralized space.
 Web3 users own their data as they are the only one has access to and/or shares with other users its own private data through the decentralized application.
 These domain or subdomain names can also use the decentralized names or decentralized IDs, and they are registered to the public key associated to its private key or address, and the IP address location of the Dapp.

-##### 2.2.6 Decentralized Identifiers
+##### 2.2.7 Decentralized Identifiers

 The W3C (https://www.w3.org/TR/did-core/) recommends Decentralized identifiers (DIDs), as a new type of identifier that enables verifiable, decentralized digital identity.
 A DID identifies any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) that the controller of the DID decides to identify.
 In contrast to typical, federated identifiers, DIDs have been designed so that they may be decoupled from centralized registries, identity providers, and certificate authorities.
 DIDs are URIs that associate a DID subject with a DID document allowing trustable interactions associated with that subject.
 Each DID document can express cryptographic material, verification methods, or services, which provide a set of mechanisms enabling a DID controller to prove control of the DID.